muratk5n/thirdwave/en/README.md

 At the mid level K could be thousands, D could be millions, for small M and N, you end up with a small M by N matrix.

-I bet some started to realize what this could be used for ;) Handle with care.
+I bet some started to realize what the approach could be used for ;)

 ---

-Can have probabilities on those transitions (see pic), and each cld represent a decision, each "type" of decision could be one level.
+Can have probabilities on those transitions, and each cld represent a decision, each "type" of decision could be one level.
 Then example M by A in the beginning, leading to A by K, K by D, D by N... on and on, no matter how long the path is, simple multiplication will sum over all those paths you end up with likelihood of being at an N cell (decision) starting with an M starting point.

 ---